Aironfaar/pureRGB/README.md

 - All unevolved and non-evolving pokémon except Zapdos, Articuno, Moltres, Mewtwo, Mew and the fossil pokémon can now be encountered in the wild in either palette somewhere in the world.
 This means you can catch them all in whichever palette you like best.
 To facilitate this, some encounter tables have been changed, in particular the entire Safari Zone.
 - Fossil pokémon are now revived with their normal or alternate palette, chosen at random.
 - Team Rocket now offers fossils and ambers as Game Corner prizes.
 So that's what they were in Mt.
 Moon for!
 Since the fossils and amber can now be replaced, they are no longer key items.
 However, like the Master Ball, they are invaluable, so they sell for nothing.
 The TMs that would normally be offered as prizes are now sold in the Celadon Department Store.
+- In-game trades have been completely redone:
+  - A bit of unique dialogue has been added to each trade to give the NPCs some personality and their pokémon a bit of background.
+  - Existing trade NPCs may ask for different pokémon and give you a different one in return.
+  - The trades on Cinnabar Island are now only accessible once you become the champion of the Pokémon League.
+In turn, the pokémon you receive in these trades are much more interesting.
+  - Six new trades have been introduced to the game, two of which require you to be the champion.